May 25 - June 29, 2014

 See classroom photos from the previous programs.

-Questions concerning the application process should be addressed to Kathy Daniel, email: Kdaniel@artsci.wustl.edu, phone 314-935-5085.
+Technical questions regarding the online application should be addressed to Kathy Daniel, firstname.lastname@example.org, phone 314-935-5085.

-Questions concerning the program should be addressed to the program director, Professor Colette H. Winn. email: email@example.com, phone 314-935-5477.
+Questions concerning the program and application requirements should be addressed to the program director, Professor Colette H. Winn. email: email@example.com, phone 314-935-5477.